mish1git/weirdfetch/README.md

 ## Features

 - Extremely low linecount (20 lines)
+  - Older versions were even more lightweight, so if you wanna sacrifice extra features for less lines, feel free to do so.
 - Extremely lightweight
 - Gets the job done
 - Looks nice enough